italoag/wallet/.qoder/repowiki/en/content/Project Overview.md

 - Flexible persistence options across SQL, NoSQL, and cache stores
 - Standardized event formats using CloudEvents
 - Configurable for local development and production deployment
+- Comprehensive set of use cases covering wallet, address, token, network, and user management

 With proper API exposure (currently undocumented), this system could serve as the backbone for wallet services in blockchain or fintech platforms.